samuel-Kurabachew/Dog-breed-classifier/README.md

 from list of [Models](https://pytorch.org/docs/stable/torchvision/models.html) as a feature extractor that identifies shape and color based feature in the dataset.
 Then After the images has passed through this pre-trained feature extractor we can add one or more linear layers at the end which will act as a final classifier.

-As seen from the notebook the classifier implemented from scratch have an accuracy of 11% with 20 epoches (full training cycle).
-But with transfer learning running for 5 epoches, we can get as high as 69% score.
+As seen from the notebook the classifier implemented from scratch have an accuracy of 11% with 20 epoch (full training cycle).
+But with transfer learning running for 5 epoch, we can get as high as 69% score.
 This accuracy can be better and reach upto 90 - 99% if trained for more cycles.